What is a ready-made ISA portfolio?

 If you are seeking a more tailored approach, Hargreaves Lansdown’s Ready-made portfolios* offer investors access to a choice of 4 ready-made portfolios based on their goals and attitude to risk.
 These portfolios hold different combinations of Hargreaves Lansdown’s multi-manager funds and are available for a minimum investment of £100 or a monthly amount of £25.

-Charles Stanley Direct’s Foundation portfolios allow investors to specify investment goals, for example income or growth, and select a risk profile.
+Charles Stanley Direct’s Foundation portfolios allow investors to specify investment goals, for example, income, growth or a mix of both, and select a risk profile.
 The platform then creates a portfolio of suggested funds (which all feature on their preferred Foundation fund list), which can be amended as the investor sees fit.

 The robo-advice route

 If you go down the robo-advice route, the first step is to fill in a questionnaire online.
 This is designed to find out more about your attitude to risk, investment time horizon and personal details.
 Once this is completed, the robo-adviser will suggest a risk profile – but ultimately it is up to you to select a portfolio from their range which you think best suits your objectives and risk appetite.
 Once your ISA portfolio is up and running, you will be given access to a personalised online portal.
 This allows you to continually check how the portfolio is performing against your objectives.

 Portfolios that are managed by robo-advisers typically comprise of index funds and ETFs, which helps to keep costs down.
 For example, Nutmeg offers 10 risk-rated ‘fully managed’ or 'socially responsible' portfolios with exposure to equities, cash and bonds via ETFs.
 Although they comprise of passive funds, they are actively managed by the invest team - guided by their asset allocation views.
-For this service, Nutmeg charges a fee of 0.75% up to £100,000 and 0.35% thereafter.
+For the fully managed service, Nutmeg charges a fee of 0.75% up to £100,000 and 0.35% thereafter.
 This does not include the underlying charges for the ETFs, which are estimated to be around 0.22% or 0.31% if investing in socially responsible portfolios.
 There is a minimum initial investment of £500.